Joebabu1/Maswali/README.md

 **Description**

 This MaswaliYote Python program (CLI) is a command-line simple system designed to create, manage, and take quizzes.
 It provides a straightforward way to define quiz questions, organize them into categories, and take quizzes with instant feedback on your performance.
-This is done in fulfillment of my Software Development course assignment.
+This is done in fulfillment of my Software Development course project.

 **Table of Contents**